newrelic-experimental/java-verification-process/README.md

 ## License

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+New Relic Java Instrumentation Verify is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

 >[If applicable: [Project Name] also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]